Best Scope for 30-30 Lever Action Rifles – Top 4 in 2025

 The Burris Fullfield E1 Scope is a great all-around scope.
 I really like how well this scope handles recoil.
 During a hunting trip in rugged terrain, the scope’s resilience to recoil was evident as it maintained zero after repeated use.
 That’s thanks in part to the solid construction and quality materials used.
 Its robust construction also makes it an excellent choice for frequent field use, where rough handling is common.
 This scope is also very easy to mount and dismount.
 The intuitive mounting system was comparable to higher-end models like the Leupold VX-Freedom.
 I had no problems whatsoever getting it set up on my 30-30.

-Out in the field, this scope performed admirably.
+This scope performed admirably out in the field.
 I used it in various weather conditions, from bright sunny days to overcast mornings, and its performance was consistently good.
-The glass is very clear and the reticle is very easy to see.
+The glass is very clear, and the reticle is very easy to see.
 The reticle’s simplicity aided in quick target acquisition, a crucial factor during dynamic hunting situations.
 I had no problems making long-range shots with this scope.

 Burris Optics Fullfield E1 Scope, 3X-9X-40mm, Matte (200320)